Table of contents

 Active labour market policies experienced severe budgetary cuts at the beginning of the economic crisis, though their budgets have subsequently recovered since then.
 This is likely to have constrained skills anticipation activities.
 Furthermore, problems remain in effectively disseminating information through career and vocational guidance channels, and in reaching target groups such as small businesses and their employees, as well as self-employed workers.

-Please cite this document as: Skills Panorama (2017), Skills anticipation in Spain.
-Analytical highlights series.
-Available at http://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-spain
+Please cite this document as: Cedefop (2017).
+Skills anticipation in Spain.
+Skills Panorama Analytical Highlights. https://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-spain

 Overview of the Spanish approach